 - Barefootin’: Life Lessons from the Road to Freedom written with Jo Anne Prichard Morris (2006)

-Blackwell was the first female African-American mayor in Mississippi, elected in 1976 in Mayersville, MS, and stayed in office for twenty years until 2001.
+Blackwell was the first female African-American mayor in Mississippi, elected in 1976 in Mayersville, MS, and she stayed in office for twenty years until 2001.
 After a lifetime in the struggles for voter rights for blacks, she is today a Fellow of the Institute of Politics at the John F. Kennedy School of Government at Harvard University, and she holds a master’s degree from the University of Massachusetts.

 She received a MacArthur Fellowship (MacArthur Genius Award) in 1992.
 Her autobiography Barefootin’: Life Lessons from the Road to Freedom, written with JoAnne Prichard Morris (wife of Willie Morris) was published in 2006.